 Do You Need Full Coverage on a Motorcycle for New Riders?

 The necessity of full coverage is based on how you obtained the motorcycle.
-If you have purchased the motorbike using a loan, then full coverage is required.
-This is to protect the lender in case the bike is damaged or stolen.
+Full coverage is required if you have purchased the motorbike using a loan.
+This protects the lender in case the bike is damaged or stolen.

 However, if you purchased or obtained the motorcycle without a loan, you can buy insurance with less than full coverage.
-This type of insurance is more affordable and better suited for motorcycles that were purchased used or otherwise have a relatively low value.
-If you own a used motorcycle, then you should begin with the minimum level of insurance required by your state.
+This type of insurance is more affordable and better suited for purchased motorcycles that are used or have a relatively low value.
+If you own a used motorcycle, you should begin with the minimum insurance required by your state.

 For first-time riders, getting the best motorcycle insurance starts before you buy the motorcycle.
-Follow the proper steps, and you will get the best insurance for your needs.
+Follow the proper steps and get the best insurance for your needs.